Richmond Public Parks

 It’s all about the Embers

-The City Bylaws regarding backyard barbecues are not the same; they fall under the Fire Protection Bylaw 8306, which indicates you require a permit for any Open Burning within the City of Richmond unless it’s for the purpose of cooking food.
+The City Bylaws regarding backyard barbecues are not the same; they fall under the Fire Protection Bylaw 8306, which indicates you require a permit for any Open Burning within the City of Richmond unless it’s for the purpose of cooking food or smoking food.

 When we think about wildfires, we generally envision huge walls of flames engulfing homes.
 However, the reality is that most homes do not ignite from direct contact with a flame.
 It’s estimated that 90% of homes destroyed by wildfires are caused by wind-borne embers from nearby fires.